CSRavasio/oflibpytorch/docs/usage.rst

 The flow reference ``t`` is the default, and it is significantly faster to warp an image with a flow in that reference.
-The reason is that reference ``t`` requires interpolating unstructured points from a regular grid, while reference ``s`` requires interpolating a regular grid from unstructured points.
+The reason is that reference ``t`` requires interpolating unstructured points from a regular grid (also known as "backward" or "reverse" warping), while reference ``s`` requires interpolating a regular grid from unstructured points ("forward" warping).
 The former uses the fast PyTorch :func:`grid_sample` function, the latter is much more operationally complex and relies on the SciPy :func:`griddata` function.
 On the other hand, the :meth:`~oflibpytorch.Flow.track` method for tracking points (see the section ":ref:`Tracking Points`") is significantly faster with a flow in ``s`` reference, again due to not requiring a call to SciPy's :func:`griddata` function.

 As the images below show, the same rotation will lead to slightly different flow vectors depending on which reference is chosen.
 This illustrates that the reference attribute :attr:`~oflibpytorch.Flow.ref` cannot simply be set to a